Chatore/Chatore/README.md

 - 👋 Hi, I’m @Yassine
 - 👀 I’m interested in spigot
 - 🌱 I’m currently learning weeb developement
-- 📫 How to reach me you can go in discord : Chatore
+- 📫 How to reach me you can go in discord : Chatare

 <!---
 Chatore/Chatore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.